paichul/Behavioral-Cloning/README.md

 "python model.py"

 drive.py uses the model to generate steering angle prediction and uses a PD Controller to generate the speed command.
 Those commands are then sent to the simulator to drive the vehicle autonomously in the simulator.
-Please contact me at paichul@cs.stanford.edu for the simulator binary.

 To run the trained model, type: